dart-lang/site-www/src/content/tools/doc-comment-references.md

 of a class, enum, extension, extension type, and mixin can only be referenced within a doc comment on that element or on one of its members.

-The doc comment for a type alias which aliases a class, enum, extension type, or mixin cannot reference any of the aliased type's members, if it has any, as if they were in scope.
+The doc comment for a type alias that aliases a class, enum, extension type, or mixin can't reference any of the aliased type's members, if it has any, as if they were in scope.